-3) The likelihood that if respectively put up for trade, Eli would fetch a package including at least 2 firsts and a couple of seconds, while Sanchez would likely command a late second or early 3rd rounder in exchange.
+3) The likelihood that if respectively put up for trade, Eli would fetch a package including at least 2 firsts and a couple of seconds, while buttfumble would likely command a late second or early 3rd rounder in exchange.

 These are the high water marks that an egalitarian unsentimental, pragmatic marketplace would realistically place on these 2 .
 Unless your world is viewed through green-colored vacuum-visioned lenses, you're gonna acknowledge the real world veracity of this assessment.
-One can argue over minutiae and ref calls to they're blue in the face: regardless, the market knows what it knows and presently doesn't consider Sanchez a valid starting QB with untoward upside.
+One can argue over minutiae and ref calls to they're blue in the face: regardless, the market knows what it knows and presently doesn't consider buttfumble a valid starting QB with untoward upside.

 "No we have our FRANCHISE QB and I want to keep him rather than get 2 guys who may or may not be productive NFL players.